cyrils/renogy-bt/README.md

 python3 -m pip install -r requirements.txt
 ```

 This library is primarily designed to work with Raspberry Pi OS, but should work on any modern Linux platforms.
 Due to incompatibility of underlying `gatt` library, this project is unsupported in Windows/Mac environments.
+You can also checkout the new [bleak](https://github.com/cyrils/renogy-bt/pull/66) port which is cross-platform.

 ## Data logging